htsan007/5611-Project1/README.md

 ---
 **Basic Pinball Dynamics:** 3:04 - 3:40

 To simulate basic pinball dynamics, a gravitational acceleration was combined with the pinball mass to create a gravitational force, which was then applied to the pinballs velocity.
-This created a more realistic simulation of a ball falling, as it speeds up over time.
+This created a more realistic simulation of a ball falling, as it speeds up as it falls.
 Collisions were calculated using the initial velocities and masses of both objects, in order to determine the final velocities and directions that they will bounce off.
+A coefficient of restitution was also applied to the resulting velocity to simulate kinetic energy lost in the collision.

 ---
 **Multiple Balls Interacting:** 3:18 - 3:40